-Bread&Net and its organizers are committed to providing a safe and welcoming environment for discussing issues related to technology and human rights.
+Bread&Net and its organizers are committed to providing a safe and welcoming environment for discussing issues related to freedom of expression, human rights and online safety.

 We encourage all participants to approach the event with open and positive attitudes, and to engage constructively with others at all times.
 It is vital that discussions include many different opinions and experiences, so we do not tolerate any kind of harassment.
 Bread&Net is a safe space where participants can freely express themselves and their opinions in a manner that does not conflict with this Code of Conduct.

 We will take action in response to harassment related to national origin, gender, gender identity and expression, race, ethnicity, sexual orientation, physical characteristics, disability, medical condition, religion, and age.

 Harassment may occur online or in person.
 Examples of unacceptable behaviors include:

 1. Verbal comments that reinforce oppression related to gender, gender identity and expression, sexual orientation, disability, medical condition, physical appearance, body size, race, ethnicity, age or religion (or lack thereof);

 2. Intentional dismissal of an attendee’s gender identity, expression or sexual orientation in any form;

 3. Imitating or making fun of accents or grammatical errors, or giving unsolicited grammar corrections (but clarifying questions are fine);